How Pack Goodies Affect Your Completion Timeline

 Every pack in Marvel Snap gives you 1 guaranteed card plus 2 goodie rolls.
-Those goodie rolls can return tokens, credits, bonus cards, boosters, or cosmetics.
-The valuable ones (tokens, credits, bonus cards) reduce what each pack actually costs you.
+Those rolls can return tokens, credits, bonus cards, boosters, or cosmetics, and the valuable ones (tokens, credits, bonus cards) shave down what each pack really costs you.

 The Short Version

-When you open a pack, you get more than one card.
-The 2 goodie rolls give back tokens, credits, and occasionally bonus cards, which are entire extra cards that save you from buying another pack.
-Over hundreds of packs, this adds up.
+Those 2 goodie rolls add value: tokens, credits, and occasionally bonus cards, full extra cards that save you from buying another pack.
+Over hundreds of packs, it adds up fast.

-We ran 10,000 simulated players each opening 200 packs and tracked how much value they got back from goodies.
-The result: packs effectively cost 8-12% less than their listed price.
+We simulated 10,000 players each opening 200 packs and tracked how much value they got back from goodies.
+The result: packs effectively cost 5-12% less than their listed price, depending on pack type and how your goodie luck shakes out.

 | Tier | Who it represents | Seasonal discount | Collectors discount |